california flag

 California Road Map

-This California map shows the state's major roads and highways as well as its counties and cities, including Sacramento, California's capital city, and Los Angeles, its most populous city.
-While California's coastal cities are popular tourist destinations, the state also features natural attractions such as Yosemite National Park and Muir Woods National Monument.
+The scalable California map on this page shows the state's major roads and highways as well as its counties and cities, including Sacramento, California's capital city, and Los Angeles, its most populous city.

 California Map Navigation